 In no particular order:

-The time stands still: a SMS text message treats with contempt most of the world languages, just as it did from the very beginning.
-Very long story, intricate and probably endless.
+The time that stands still: an SMS text message continues to treat with contempt most of the world languages, just as it did from the very beginning.

-Derived from the context of this endless story, I formulated, in 2019, a legislative proposal at European level on regulation of languages of audiovisual toys in the EU (full text ) and which is probably waiting for the pandemic to pass to get a verdict one way or another.
+Derived from the context of this endless story, in 2019 I formulated another legislative proposal at European level on regulation of languages of audiovisual toys in the EU (full text ), on which the European Commission threw the cat into the backyard of others, without, however, contradicting the factual situation.

 It’s about Sinclair ZX Spectrum, an 8-bit computer from the past century.
 There are many web sites around treating this subject, however, I tried to focus on something less usual: the +3.